Are you a new mom looking for the best exercises to help you bounce back?

 Your body went through some amazing changes to grow a baby inside your uterus.

-As a result, your core muscles are weakened as the abdominal muscles had to stretch to support the rapid growth of your uterus.
+• your core muscles are weakened as the abdominal muscles had to stretch to support the rapid growth of your uterus.

-In addition, the pelvic floor muscles get weak throughout your pregnancy as they are placed under a lot of stress in the antenatal and perinatal period.
+• your pelvic floor muscles get weak throughout your pregnancy as they are placed under a lot of stress in the antenatal and perinatal period.

-So let’s discuss the best low impact exercises you can perform to start your postpartum fitness journey.
+So let’s discuss the best low-impact exercises you can perform to start your postpartum fitness journey.

 Part 1: Core & Pelvic Floor Exercises